isabella232/Unity-Simulation-Docs/doc/integrate.md

 ![add_package_step2](images/PackmanAdd2.png "add_package2")

-And press the Add button to install the package.
-You should see a progress bar dialog show as the package is installed and compiled.
+Press 'Add' to install the package.
+You should see a progress indicator as the package is installed and compiled.

-Once installed, you can use the Package Manager to update to check for updates to the package.
+Once installed, you can use the Package Manager to check for updates to the package.

 ## Screen Capture